mirkopoliti/BPMN_to_Teal_in_Reach/README.md

 ## How to test

-If you want to change the test is very simple.
-You have only to add the new file.json in the folder and rename the file in the code here:
+If you want to change the test is very simple: You only have to add the new file.json in the folder and rename the file in the code here.

  <pre><code> line 12: const file = JSON.parse(await readFile('./test.json'));
 </code></pre>